MOTION AND FORCE AT ROBIN HILL

 |Once you have booked through Education Destination you will get full access to print-ready versions of our documents, including Parent Notes and Lesson Plans|

 This resource has been viewed 5188 times

 Want to use this resource without booking a trip?

 Get FREE Sample Resources

 During their visit students can calculate the acceleration of the toboggan ride.
+Students can then represent their toboggan journey on a velocity-time graph.
 Back at school students could practise their ‘Working Scientifically’ skills by investigating the acceleration of various model toboggans.

 This resource is for students at key stage 4 and relates to the ‘Motion and Forces’ part of the Science National Curriculum, focusing on acceleration caused by forces, the quantitative relationship between acceleration, change in velocity and time.

 The tasks link to various activities at Robin Hill, specifically to the Toboggan Run.